realmcu/HoneyGUI/doc/en/GUI-APP/SaaA/XML syntax.md

 # XML Syntax
 ## Element
-- Element corresponding widget
+- Element corresponding widget.
-- Element's attributes corresponding widget's attributes (0 value can be ignored)
+- Element's attributes corresponding widget's attributes (0 value can be ignored).
-- text content is the widget instance's name
+- Text content is the widget instance's name.
 ```xml
 <type a1="xx" a2="xx" a3="xx" a4="xx">name</type>
 ```